Islam in India: Population growth rate

+Illegal immigrants

+India is the home of some 40,000 illegal Rohingya Muslim refugees, with approximately 18,000 registered with the United Nations High Commissioner for Refugees (UNHCR).
+But even people with refugee cards are being detained across India due to security concerns.
+A small number of Uyghurs also reside in India, primarily in Jammu and Kashmir.
+Around 1,000 illegal Uyghur refugees arrived in India in 1949 to escape the communist regime.
+On 17 November 2016, Union Minister of State for Home, Kiren Rijiju, stated in the Rajya Sabha that, according to available inputs, there are around 20 million (2 crore) illegal Bangladeshi migrants staying in India.
+Illegal immigrants in Assam are estimated to number between 16 lakh and 84 lakh, in a total population of 3.12 crore according to the 2011 Census.
+A report published by DNA has revealed that the Bangladeshi-origin Muslim population has grown to 5–7% in bordering districts of Assam and Bengal simultaneously.
+Muminul Aowal, an eminent Assamese Muslim Minority Development Board Chairman, has reported that Assam has about 1.3 crore Muslims of which around 90 lakh are of Bangladeshi origin.
+According to Chief Minister Himanta Biswa Sarma, among the 19 lakh individuals excluded from the Assam National Register of Citizens, 7 lakh are Muslims.
+Dr. Kuntal Kanti Chattoraj, HOD of Geography at P.R.M.S.
+Mahavidyalaya, Bankura, estimates that around 6.28 million Bangladeshi Muslims have migrated to West Bengal over the decades.

 Projections

 Muslims in India have a much higher total fertility rate (TFR) compared to that of other religious communities in the country.
 Because of higher birthrates the percentage of Muslims in India has risen from about 9.8% in 1951 to 14.2% by 2011.
 However, since 1991, the largest decline in fertility rates among all religious groups in India has occurred among Muslims.
 The Sachar Committee Report shows that the Muslim Population Growth has slowed down and will be on par with national averages.
 The Sachar Committee Report estimated that the Muslim proportion will stabilise at between 17% and 21% of the Indian population by 2100.
-Pew Research Center have projected that India will have 310 million Muslims by 2050, out of total 1.668 billion people, thus constituting 18.4% of the country's population.
-United Nations have projected India's future population.
-It will rise to 170.53 crore by 2050, and then it will decline to 165.97 crore by 2100 year respectively.
-Muslim population will rise to minimum 282.14 million (forming 17% of the country's population) to maximum 348.53 million (forming 21% of the country's population) by 2100.
+Pew Research Center have projected that India will have 311 million Muslims by 2050, out of total 1.668 billion people, thus constituting 18.4% of the country's population.
+The United Nations has projected India's population to rise to 170.53 crore by 2050, and then fall to 165.97 crore by 2100.